Year after year, we see the same issues related to leaks and spills. Here are tips for dealing with them.

-Gray and black water spills — How will you dispose of your gray water from your kitchen and shower?
-If you’re in a small camp, with minimal dish-washing and body-washing water, we have tips to treat your gray water.
-Depending on how much you generate, options include small footprint evapotrons, disposing at offsite RV dump stations, or contracting with United Site Services for onsite pumping.
-Camps that have gray/black water tanks pumped by USS should labor under the assumption their tanks will be pumped a day later than expected and plan accordingly.
+Grey and black water spills — How will you dispose of the greywater from your kitchen and shower?
+If you’re in a small camp, with minimal dish-washing and body-washing water, we have tips to treat your greywater.
+Depending on how much you generate, options include small footprint evaporation ponds, disposing at off-site RV dump stations, or contracting with United Site Services for onsite pumping.
+Camps that have grey/black water tanks pumped by USS should assume their tanks will be pumped a day later than expected and plan accordingly.
 (Delays happen on the playa.)

-If you see a spill, do the following:
+If you see a leak or spill, do the following:

 - Stop causing it.
 No more showers, toilets, dish washing, or baths until you fix it.

 - Contain it.
 Use a bucket to collect the leaking fluids and contaminated playa.
 If the contaminated playa fits in a five-gallon bucket, dig up the soil and dispose of the bucket off site.

 - Fix it.
 If your spill is due to a crack or other malfunction, you may have to stop using your tanks.
 If it’s just overfilled, get your tank pumped by United Site Services.
 You can flag down a truck on site: the RV trucks that can help have a special flag marked with “RV.”
 Do not attempt to flag down the pumper trucks that are meant for the public porta-potties.

-Vehicle leaks — Engine fluid leaks are common, especially in older vehicles and RVs.
+Vehicle Leaks — Engine fluid leaks are common, especially in older vehicles and RVs.
 Check under your vehicle daily.
 If your vehicle is leaking, dig up the contaminated playa, contain it for disposal off-site, fill in the hole, and use a drip pan, tarp, rug, plywood, or anything that can be secured to the ground to catch the fluids.